DV

 Strategy & risk

-IEMG tracks MSCI Emerging Markets Investable Market Index with an index approach, while VWO tracks FTSE Emerging Markets All Cap China A Inclusion Index using an international strategy.
-Beta is 0.99 for IEMG and 0.79 for VWO, indicating VWO is less volatile relative to the market.
+IEMG tracks MSCI Emerging Markets Investable Market Index with an index approach, while VWO tracks FTSE Emerging Markets All Cap China A Inclusion Index with an international approach.
+Beta is 1.01 for IEMG and 0.78 for VWO, indicating VWO is less volatile relative to the market.

 Fund details